Links on Android Authority may earn us a commission. Learn more.

 Fitness22 – Gym Workout Planner

 Fitness22 has a large family of strength training and cardio apps.
 You can go for any of them.
 However, we liked the Gym Workout Planner app the best.
 This one has a little bit of everything.
 There are a variety of exercise and routine tutorials, videos, and things like that.
 Additionally, the app does, in fact, track your fitness.
 It boasts over 3,000 exercises and routines for beginners, intermediates, and experts.
 This is a heavy app that tries to take care of all of your fitness needs.
 Those who need something simple shouldn’t use this.
-You get some stuff for free.
-The subscriptions are oddly presented but with competitive pricing.
-We also like that you can pay a single fee for lifetime use.
+You get some stuff for free, but a monthly subscription is also available.
+You can also unlock the app for life, but it requires a hefty fee.

 Home Workout – No Equipment